cefriel/kg4di/docs/index.md

 ## Tutorial Materials

-Slides and all required materials will be made available on this page before the start of the conference.
+Slides and all required materials will be made available on this page before the start of the tutorial.

 - **Slides:** _To be published_
 - **Docker image & setup instructions:** [Instructions available here](https://github.com/cefriel/kg4di#prerequisites.)
 The setup can be tested by trying to run this [test exercise](https://github.com/cefriel/kg4di#hello-world)